hanabi/hanabi.github.io/README.md

 * Only then will the team bother cluing the chop directly to convey that it is useless.
 And then, the player receiving the clue will know that the card they were about to discard is important, and permanently chop move that card, and discard the now known useless card.
 * Thus, this is nearly the same thing as a *Early Fix Clue Chop Move*, but when the *Fix Clue* is given to a card that was already chop moved (and had no positive clues on it already).

+### The Scream Blind Play (Blind-Playing Chop)

+* The *Scream Discard* is a powerful last-resort move that "screams" at the next player, telling them something is wrong.
+This is useful because you can do it even when the team is currently at 0 clues.
+However, you can only perform this move if you have a known playable card in your hand.
+In some situations, you will need to "scream" at the next player even when you do not have a known playable card.
+* Since you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
+You don't want to accidentally blind-play a critical card, so the safest card to blind play is your chop.
+* By doing this, it "screams" at the next player, accomplishing the same thing as a Scream Discard, namely:
+  * they should chop move a card
+  * if there are 1 or more clues in the bank, they are not allowed to discard for their next turn
+* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Scream Blind Play*.
+However, it could also be a *Negative Blind Play*, so it is important to not confuse these two strategies.
+* Note that a *Stop Blind Play* (listed below) is almost exactly the same as this move, but it has a completely different interpretation.
+Whether or not a move is a *Scream Blind Play* or a *Stop Blind Play* is entirely dependent on the context of the situation.

-### Blind Play Warning (Blind-Playing Chop)
+### The Stop Blind Play (Blind-Playing Chop)

-* Sometimes, due to a mistake, you can see that the next player after you is going to misplay a critical card.
-Additionally, there may be no "fix" clue that you can give that will remedy the situation.
+* Sometimes, due to a mistake or a complicated situation, you can see that the next player after you is going to misplay a critical card.
+Additionally, there may be no "fix" clue that you can give that will remedy the situation, or perhaps you are currently at 0 clues.
-* If you can't give a clue, then you can signal your teammate by blind-playing a card.
-The safest card to blind play is your chop, so by doing this it signals the other player to stop whatever they are about to do.
-This will use one of the three strikes, but it could prevent a loss.
+* Since you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
+You don't want to accidentally blind-play a critical card, so the safest card to blind play is your chop.
+* By doing this, it sends an emergency signal to the next player, warning them to STOP whatever it is they were about to do.
-* If you see someone blind-play their chop and it works, it could be a *Blind Play Warning*, but it could also be a *Negative Blind Play*, so it is important to not confuse these two strategies.
+* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Stop Blind Play*.
+However, it could also be a *Negative Blind Play*, so it is important to not confuse these two strategies.
+* Note that a *Scream Blind Play* (listed above) is almost exactly the same as this move, but it has a completely different interpretation.
+Whether or not a move is a *Scream Blind Play* or a *Stop Blind Play* is entirely dependent on the context of the situation.

 ### Whisper Discard Chop Move